A global citizen science platform

 to discover, share and identify wildlife

 Plush jelly fungus, covered in fine white hairs, in shades of brown, maroon, and even purple.
 Large specimens.
 One wood ear fruiting body clocks in at almost 5".
 Most likely edible.
 Saprobic.
 Fungal substrate is a rotten log with light bark, and lichens and moss growing on it.

 Spotted in moderate shade in a swamp at Jean Lafitte National Historic Park and Preserve.

-Considering geographic distribution, it’s most likely Auricularia fuscosuccinea.
-Two other possibilities include Auricularia americana and A. auricula-judae.
+Considering geographic distribution, three other possible species include Auricularia americana, A. nigricans and A. auricula-judae.
 However, several species of Auricularia cannot be told apart visually and must be identified microscopically.